If you’ve recently been in a car accident and found out the other driver doesn’t have insurance, you may be wondering what to do next.

 Florida Driver Insurance Requirements

-Since Florida follows a “pure comparative rule,” all parties involved in a car accident share the blame and drivers are required to carry certain insurance limits.
+Since Florida follows a “modified comparative rule,” all parties involved in a car accident share the blame and drivers are required to carry certain insurance limits.

 Florida requires drivers to carry “no-fault car insurance” that is split up into two categories: